Hugo Chávez: Early life

-Chávez was born on 28 July 1954 in his paternal grandmother Rosa Inéz Chávez's home, a modest three-room house located in the rural village Sabaneta, Barinas State.
-The Chávez family were of Amerindian, Afro-Venezuelan and Spanish descent.
+Chávez was born on 28 July 1954 in his paternal grandmother Rosa Inés Chávez's home, a modest three-room house located in the rural village Sabaneta, Barinas State.
+The Chávez family were of Amerindian, Afro-Venezuelan, Spanish and Italian descent.
 His parents, Hugo de los Reyes Chávez – described as a proud COPEI member– and Elena Frías de Chávez, were schoolteachers who lived in the small village of Los Rastrojos.

 Hugo was born the second of seven children.
 Chávez's childhood of supposed poverty has been disputed as he possibly changed the story of his background for political reasons.
 Attending the Julián Pino Elementary School, Chávez was particularly interested in the 19th-century federalist general Ezequiel Zamora, in whose army his own great-great-grandfather had served.
 With no high school in their area, Hugo's parents sent Hugo and his older brother Adán to live with their grandmother Rosa, who lived in a lower middle class subsidized home provided by the government, where they attended Daniel O'Leary High School in the mid-1960s.
 His father, despite having the salary of a teacher, helped pay for college for Chávez and his siblings.